Philippines protests China's plan for a nature reserve at a hotly disputed shoal

 Philippine Ambassador to Washington Jose Romualdez, a vocal critic of China’s increasingly assertive actions in the South China Sea, said that although Beijing is depicting its plan as an environmental protection effort, “it’s obviously another maneuvering move by China to justify their 10-dash line claim,” referring to China’s expansive claims in the strategic waterway, which it demarcates with dashes on its map.

-China said in response to Philippine criticism Thursday that the island is “its inherent territory.”
+China responded to Philippine criticism Thursday, calling the island its “inherent territory.”

 “The establishment of a national-level nature reserve on Huangyan Island falls within China’s sovereignty,” said Lin Jian, a spokesperson for China's Ministry of Foreign Affairs.
 “China does not accept the Philippines’ unreasonable accusations and protests, and urges the Philippine side to cease its infringements and provocations.”

+Last month, the United States briefly deployed a guided missile destroyer and another combat ship to sail by Scarborough in what it calls freedom-of-navigation-voyages to challenge China's claims and sailing restrictions near the shoal.
+Scarborough is strategically located near sea routes to the Taiwan Straits and the Bashi Channel.

-The United States has no claims in the disputed waters but has repeatedly warned that it’s obligated to defend the Philippines, a longtime treaty ally, if Filipino forces, ships or aircraft come under armed attack, including in the South China Sea.
+The U.S. has no claims in the disputed waters but has repeatedly warned that it’s obligated to defend the Philippines, a longtime treaty ally, if Filipino forces, ships or aircraft come under armed attack, including in the South China Sea.

 AP writer Huizhong Wu in Bangkok contributed to this report.